neondatabase/website/content/docs/import/import-from-postgres.md

     - `-v` runs `pg_restore` in verbose mode, allowing you to monitor what happens during the restore operation.

     <Admonition type="note">
-    Other options you might consider using include:
-    - `-j`: specifies the number of concurrent jobs, which can make imports faster.
-    - `--single-transaction`: forces the operation to run as an atomic transaction, which ensures that no data is left behind when an import operation fails.
-(Retrying an import operation after a failed attempt that leaves data behind may result in "duplicate key value" errors.).
-This option cannot be be used in conjunction with the the `-j` option.
+    Another option you might consider using is `--single-transaction`.
+This option forces the operation to run as an atomic transaction, which ensures that no data is left behind when an import operation fails.
+Retrying an import operation after a failed attempt that leaves data behind may result in "duplicate key value" errors.
     </Admonition>

     The `pg_restore` command provides other options to modify your database import.
 To learn more, refer to the [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html) documentation.